 Run the Spatial Autocorrelation (Moran's I) tool on the regression residuals in the output feature class.
-If the z-score indicates spatial autocorrelation is statistically significant, map the residuals and perhaps run a hot spot analysis on the residuals to see whether the spatial pattern of over and under predictions provides clues about missing key variables from the model.
-If you cannot identify the missing key variables, results of the regression are invalid and you should consider using a spatial regression method designed to deal with spatial autocorrelation in the error term.
+If the z-score indicates spatial autocorrelation is statistically significant, map the residuals and run a hot spot analysis on the residuals to see whether the spatial pattern of over and under predictions provides clues about missing key variables from the model.
+If you cannot identify the missing key variables, results of the regression are invalid and you should consider using a spatial regression method designed for spatial autocorrelation in the error term.
 When spatial autocorrelation in OLS residuals is due to nonstationary spatial processes, use Geographically Weighted Regression instead of OLS.